-If you’re reading this in the U.S. or Canada, then maybe you’re familiar with the game of soccer.
-If you’re reading this pretty much anywhere else, then you probably know the same game rules and call it football.
-But how did we end up with two words for the same sport?
+If you’re reading this in the US or Canada, you’re likely familiar with the sport of soccer.
+But, if you’re reading this pretty much anywhere else, then you probably know the same game rules and call it football.
+What’s the difference?

 How did we end up with two names, football and soccer, for the same sport?